Ashok0/EnderalVREssentials-Nightly/README.md

 [**DynDOLOD**](https://www.nexusmods.com/skyrimspecialedition/mods/32382/?tab=files): Adds distant LOD for objects and trees to Skyrim.
 When looking across the horizon in large open areas, this mod allows you to see FAR more detail than what is possible with the vanilla game, even with in-game LOD settings set to max.

+[**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
+It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
+Also has improved realism and clarity of near water.

 ## Scoped bows